my-first-pr/hacktoberfest-2018/README.md

 ### Nishant Nischaya

-- I am a Student Now studying in university currently 3rd year in Electronics and Communication Engineering.
+- I am a student studying in university currently 3rd year in Electronics and Communication Engineering.
 - Interested in Web Design, Android Development and MATLAB.
 - You can find my portfolio at (http://www.nishantnischaya.surge.sh)
 - [![github-alt][github-img]](https://github.com/Nishant2604)